marcheesed/pastry-0.1/README.md

 please, if you use this, credit us. not just me, but him too. even if its just "to stanley whoever you are" because i do not think i knew him that well either.

 thank you for everything! -nurse/marcy

+also uh this is probably super shitty my first repo haha